The Salvesen Gorge with its impressive bridge is a natural monument that is worth a visit for all the family

-Northwest of Tarrenz in the Gurgltal valley the Rio Salvesen rushes across the narrow rocks of the eponymous gorge.
-Partly the rocks present various layers, which implies the different periods of time in which the waters have formed their way across the Salvesen Gorge (Salvesenschlucht, in German).
-It is part of the 52 km long and family-friendly Starkenberg Panorama Trail which takes in 7 stages past beautiful villages, castles, lakes and gorges.
-The round walk through the gorge starts at the Local Museum Tarrenz and takes two hours.
-A highlight is the "Hoher Übergang" (High Passage) which really lives up to its name: about 40 metres above the gorge, a little bridge takes over the depth.
-Along the path there are a Sculpture Trail and a game reserve which represents a popular destination above all in autumn.
+Northwest of Tarrenz, the Rio Salvesen rushes across the narrow rocks of the eponymous gorge.
+Partly the rocks present various layers, which implies the different periods of time in which the waters have formed their way across the Salvesen Gorge (Salvesenschlucht).

+The gorge is part of the 52 km long and family-friendly Starkenberg Panorama Trail which takes in 7 stages past beautiful villages, castles, lakes, and gorges.
+The round walk through the gorge starts at the Local Museum Tarrenz and takes 4 hours (4.3 km, path no. 16).
+A highlight is the "Hoher Übergang" (High Passage) which really lives up to its name: About 40 metres above the gorge, a little bridge takes over the depth.
+Along the trail there are a Sculpture Path and a game reserve which represents a popular destination above all in autumn.

-Also for kids the area of the Salvesen Gorge offers particular adventures.
-Above the parish church the "Verhexter Kinderlehrpfad” (bewitched educational trail) starts.
+There's also another adventure for kids in Tarrenz: Above the parish church the "Verhexter Kinderlehrpfad" (Bewitched Educational Trail) starts.
 The information panels are illustrated in a child-friendly manner with sagas and animals.
 As far as toddlers are concerned, we recommend you to carry them in a child carrier bag which can be rented in the tourist office.